ChanellR/Fatboy/README.md

 There's not much now, but there is certainly a backbone for everything to come to fruition.
 I've decided to write it in C in order to learn the language, as well as set myself up to work with C++ on other projects.

+As of Now, I have about half of the instruction set implemented.